YosysHQ/yosys/README.md

 - The ``keep_hierarchy`` attribute on cells and modules keeps the ``flatten`` command from flattening the indicated cells and modules.

+- The `gate_cost_equivalent` attribute on a module can be used to specify the estimated cost of the module as a number of basic gate instances.
+See the help message of command `keep_hierarchy` which interprets this attribute.

 - The ``init`` attribute on wires is set by the frontend when a register is initialized "FPGA-style" with ``reg foo = val``.
 It can be used during synthesis to add the necessary reset logic.